December 14; 1:45am

 After taking another long swallow, I twisted the cap back on and tried to figure out my next move.
 Considering that it was almost two in the morning and I had to be on-duty by seven-thirty, I realized, of course, I should just head back home.
 The very thought made my gut knot up so much; I knew that that was not an option… not yet anyway.
 No… I still wasn't drunk enough to handle that.
 Instead I turned down another side street, driving carefully, eyes peeled out for any patrol units as I judged the various waterholes lining the area.
 It wasn't as easy as one might think for me to find a spot I was comfortable getting drunk in.
-First off, of course, I had to avoid all the cop hang-outs.
+First off, I wanted to avoid all the cop hang-outs.
 They were always full of course, as a lot of cops drank to ease the edge off from the day; however, I didn't want to be anywhere around them.
 Besides pretty much everyone at LAPD wanted nothing to do with me and I was more than happy to return the favor.
-I had no desire to be near any of the hot nightclubs with their loud music and coked out partiers… No, what I needed were the shit-holes, but even then I had to be careful.
+I had no desire to be near any of the hot LA nightclubs with their loud music, fancy overpriced cocktails and coked out partiers… No, what I needed were the shit-holes, but even then, I had to be careful.
 The patronage at those places tended to be very suspicious of newcomers, even ones that looked the way I did.
 And being suspicious made them have a tendency to test your boundaries, find out what you were all about… which meant often times, a fight.
 And then that could put me right back in the same situation I had found myself in at Jake's.
 And at a new place there was always the possibility of cops being called… No, I needed something shitty but discreet.
 A place where everyone was there for the unified goal of getting drunk while being left alone in peace and quiet.

 And hopefully a place without any goddamn Christmas decorations…